Financial Aid

 3. Scholarship Committee Review

-Applicants eligible for scholarships are presented to the Scholarship Committee, chaired by the Vice President for Student Affairs, for consideration.
+Applicants eligible for scholarships are presented to the Scholarship Committee, chaired by the Director of Studenr Financial Services, for consideration.

 4. Notification of Award